 The Fetal Medicine Unit (FMU) is led by a team of highly skilled specialist doctors that offer diagnosis and treatment of complications which may arise in unborn babies.
-Midwives form part of the team within FMU and are available for routine and specialist midwifery advice and support whilst you have care within FMU.
+Midwives form part of the team within FMU and are available for specialist midwifery advice and support whilst you have care within FMU.

 The FMU is a regional, national and international referral centre for fetal medicine, caring for more than 7,000 patients each year.
 We aim to provide the highest standard of care in a professional, calm and supportive environment.